NethServer/nethsecurity-docs/subscription.rst

 - Paste the token inside the ``Authentication token`` field
 - Click the :guilabel:`Register` button

-The system will automatically registered to the correct Enterprise or Community portal
+The system will automatically register to the correct Enterprise or Community portal

 Remove the subscription
 =======================